-The Ultimate Tour consists of Twelve stops which takes approximately seven hours it consists of having a professional tour guide for the duration of your stay in Gibraltar for approximately seven hours.
-Obviously this gives you your own time and privacy at the tourist sites and street shops.
+The Ultimate Tour consists of 12 stops which takes approximately 7hrs to complete.
+The tour consists of your own professional tour guide for the duration of your stay in Gibraltar.
+This gives you your own personal time and privacy at the tourist sites and freedom to explores the streets and shops.
 Your tour guide will wait at the vehicle for you to return.

 The first attractions of this tour are The Pillars of Hercules.
 There at the Pillars you will enjoy the views of North Africa Morocco.
 You will see where the Atlantic Ocean meets the Mediterranean Sea, this being the only entrance to the Mediterranean.
 You will be above Europe Point, the end point of Europe.